leeyunsik1999/326-final-team-omega/docs/milestone1.md

 # Part 0: Data Interactions
 ## Important Data
-We will have four main data objects that will be managed: Habits, Habit Events, Photos, Captions, and Themes.
+We will have four main data objects that will be managed: Habits, Habit Events, Pictures, Captions, and Themes.
 The names are bound to change, but those would be the data objects the user will interact with.
 We don't include user info in here as per instructions.

 ## Habits
 Habits represent the habits that are being tracked by a user.